Ashley-Sands/COMP704-Development-Journal/docs/entries/journal_3.md

 <span class="next_entry" style="display: inline;"></span>

-# Implementing a game and wiring up the AI
 I wanted to make something relatively simple for my first game, so I decided to make a clone of the classic ``Helicopter Flash Game`` [[fig. 1](#f1)].
 The game consists of a single input and a grid based world to generate the cave [[Fig. 2](#f2)] and I throw in a collectable for good measure.
 I gathered that this would be a relatively simple game to implement and therefor a good starting point to work out how to map the action and observation space.

 <p style="text-align: center;" id="f1">